Catania Mafia family: 2000s-present day

-In 2010, Italian authorities have uncovered a criminal alliance between the Casalesi clan of the Camorra and the Santapaolas, forming what investigators describe as a price-fixing cartel in the fruit and vegetable transport sector across Central and Southern Italy.
+In 2010, Italian authorities uncovered a criminal alliance between the Casalesi clan of the Camorra and the Santapaolas, forming what investigators describe as a price-fixing cartel in the fruit and vegetable transport sector across Central and Southern Italy.
 In a major operation led by the Caserta police and Naples’ Anti-Mafia Directorate, around 60 individuals were arrested, including key members of the Camorra's Casalesi, Licciardi, and Mallardo clans, as well as the Santapaola clan.
 Among those detained was Giuseppe Ercolano, brother-in-law of boss Nitto Santapaola and head of the transport company allegedly at the center of the scheme.
 The investigation revealed that the criminal network imposed a monopoly on the transport of produce, particularly from the Fondi market, one of Europe’s largest, forcing traders to use a single Sicilian company managed by Ercolano.
 The operation also led to the arrest of Paolo Schiavone, son of imprisoned boss Francesco Schiavone, during his honeymoon cruise.

 In 2024, Italian anti-mafia authorities have confiscated assets worth €100 million linked to the Santapaola-Ercolano clan in Catania.
 The seizure dismantled a vast business empire built by Antonino and Carmelo Paratore, father and son, who led one of the most prominent entrepreneurial groups in eastern Sicily.
 Their operations spanned multiple sectors, including hospital cleaning services, real estate, and waste management, the latter being their primary activity.
 The confiscation order targeted 14 companies, 8 properties, and various financial assets, all now under state control.
 The Paratores were also placed under special surveillance, with a three-year residency restriction.
 Investigators confirmed long-standing ties between the Paratore family and mafia boss Maurizio Zuccaro, a key figure in the Santapaola-Ercolano clan currently serving a life sentence.
 Their close relationship, evidenced by family events like baptisms and weddings, was recognized by judges as instrumental in the Paratores’ rise from modest beginnings to considerable wealth and influence in the region.